 We did everything together...we were able to build relationships prior to coming to college, and this was very important because I would have been overwhelmed if I had to come to school not knowing anyone, Casey explains.
 I would not have been in such a good and mentally healthy state right now if I hadn't made those connections before coming to school.

 Similarly, first-year international students arrived well in advance of the larger orientation program to get to know the campus and staff and faculty members, as well as their host families in the community.
-This smaller orientation program, led by International Student Advisor Cindy Benson and ESL Coordinator David Elliott, also educates international students about the country's and the campus's rules and regulations, and links students to campus services such as the Baird Health and Counseling Center, Campus Safety, the Academic Development Center and the library and Information Resources.
+This smaller orientation program, led by International Student Advisor Cindy Benson and ESL Coordinator David Elliott, also educates international students about the country's and the campus's rules and regulations, and links students to campus services such as the Baird Health and Counseling Center, Campus Safety, the Student Learning Collaborative and the library and Information Resources.

 When international students arrive, they're not all ready to be on their own yet, says Benson.
 We need to assess their English language ability and connect them to people on campus who will serve as resources for them.
 They also need to purchase a lot of supplies that they're not able to bring from their home countries.
 Basically, the International Student Orientation brings them up to speed so they're on equal footing with the other students.

 Zhu Julia Ze, one of several new students from China, says the early orientation program gave her a broad overview of what college would be like.
 Cindy and David did a lot to help us adapt to a new environment and gave us a sense of belonging, she says.

 Another student, Achic Sisa Castro from Ecuador, says that while it was initially a bit difficult to communicate with other international students, the group soon began to speak English more comfortably and understand each other.
 We found a little family, all with the same experiences, and we became very close to each other, she says.